citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q2/index.md

 {{< mp4 src="brickwall.mp4" >}}

+We would like to credit [Nerrel](https://www.youtube.com/@Nerrel) for providing us with this awesome demonstration of how normal maps can enhance games like The Legend of Zelda: Majora's Mask 3D.
+They have started working on incorporating this feature in their [MM3DHD](https://github.com/DeathWrench/MM3DHD) project and we are definitely excited to see the results of this endeavour.

 ### Textures loading screen ([#6478](https://github.com/citra-emu/citra/pull/6478)) by [luc-git](https://github.com/luc-git)

 Using preloaded custom textures is usually quite taxing on the system RAM, especially if you don’t have much to begin with.
 Loading can be very slow and, at times, even freeze your entire PC!

 By adding a loading screen, you can now track the progression of your preloaded custom textures as your game boots.
 It also works as an indicator to let your PC know that the app has not frozen, and to not enter it into a “not responding” state.
 Additionally, this solves the issue of Citra’s inability to be stopped whilst preloading custom textures, which is handy if you need to stop it for any reason whatsoever.

+### Rasterizer cache refactor v2 ([#6479](https://github.com/citra-emu/citra/pull/6479)) by [GPUCode](https://github.com/GPUCode)

+It's a given that all great movies get a sequel.
+And because the first refactor was so good, we decided to make a second one!
+Well, not quite, but we promise this one is worthwhile too.
+More specifically, it contained the last pieces needed to fully abstract the video core from OpenGL, fixed a handful of regressions from the first one, and even provided some performance improvements.

+Due to the large amount of changes introduced by the previous PR, it was natural for some regressions to slip through the cracks.
+As we learned the hard way, messing with many parts of the GPU emulation at the same time can result in strange bugs.
+For example, players of Digimon World Re:Digitize: Decode [reported](https://github.com/citra-emu/citra/issues/6481) that some models went missing after the merge, which was caused by an erroneous change to the OpenGL viewport.

+{{< sidebyside "image" ""
+    "digimonbroke.png=Where are you little monster?"
+    "digimonfix.png=Oh, here!" >}}

+Next, let's talk about Disney.
+Not the company, but a pretty obscure game they made for the Nintendo 3DS called Disney Art Academy, where you get to draw Mickey Mouse and his friends using the touchscreen and stylus.
+Given the nature of the mechanics of the game, where the use of the touchscreen and stylus is centralized, not many people choose to emulate this title.
+So we were surprised when a bug report came in, stating that the game had become completely broken after the first refactor.

+{{< figure src="disneybroke.png"
+    title="This will haunt our dreams..." >}}

+After some digging, GPUCode found out that the new mipmap implementation was the culprit that robbed Mickey of his face.
+To go into more detail, texture downloads were not adjusted to account for multi-level surfaces and thus readbacks of these surfaces did not function correctly.
+Rendering and reading back from multi-level surfaces is quite unusual and not something we often see in games.
+Regardless, we are happy it was reported to us so that we could promptly fix it!

+{{< figure src="disneyfix.png"
+    title="Mickey got his face back!" >}}

+Alright, what about the performance improvement then?
+Indeed, by changing the data structure used to store surfaces, Citra is now able to cache and search for them more quickly and efficiently.
+The old interval map was ditched in favour of a simple page table.
+Memory locality has also been improved by taking [inspiration](https://github.com/citra-emu/citra/blob/master/src/common/slot_vector.h) from [yuzu](https://yuzu-emu.org/)'s texture cache.
+All in all, this change should yield a couple of extra frames in games that perform many cache operations and especially in cases where interval map lookups would [slow](https://github.com/citra-emu/citra/pull/5183) things down.

 ### Add MMPX texture filter ([#6564](https://github.com/citra-emu/citra/pull/6564)) by [stuken](https://github.com/stuken)